ivangeorgiew/react-redux-saga-tutorial/README.md

 - Add the `packages/connect-bootstrap-2.1.1.tar.gz` for the main styles.

-- Add the basic index html file as `app/index.html`.
+- Add the basic html file as `app/index.html`.

-- Add the basic index js file as `app/js/index.js`.
+- Add the basic js file as `app/js/index.js`.

-- Add the basic index scss file as `app/styles/index.scss`.
+- Add the scss files in `app/styles/*`.

 - Add the fonts files in `app/fonts/*`